Don’t force your novel to your will. You never write the novel you think you are going to write.

 When it comes to writing and creativity, the bigger the risk the bigger the payoff.
 With that in mind, ask yourself, what is the one thing I could never write about?
 Then sit down and write about it.
 If you do this successfully, you will have gone a long way to defanging your Inner Critic.
 And you don’t need to show this writing to anyone!

 A lot of early writing is garbage, which is good.
-Garbage is fertile and rife with possibility!
+Garbage is fertile with possibility!
 In an early draft of your novel, you’ll write lots of scenes that never make it to the finished novel.

 Nothing you write is wasted.
 You’ll never get to where you need to go if you don’t write more than you’ll ever use.

 Don’t despair over awkward, terrible writing in an early draft.
-We all write sentences, paragraphs and more that sound like chickens scratching!
+We all write sentences, paragraphs, and more that sound like chickens scratching!
 IT DOESN’T MATTER!
 Worrying over language in an early draft is a sure fired way to slam into a writer’s block.

 See the world through the characters’ eyes; write what the character feels and follow what the character does.
 As Stephen King says, “I’ve always wondered who I am when I write because once I’m doing it, I’m not in the room with myself.”